richardtallent/vite-plugin-singlefile/README.md

 ### Caveats

-- As of the time of publication, Vite (2.0.0-beta.12 - 2.0.0-beta.15) does not include a link to the CSS file when `cssCodeSplit` is set to `false`.
-This has been reported as a bug, and this plugin will work around that issue.
 - Currently, `favicon` resources are not inlined by Vite, and this plugin doesn't do that either.
 - There may be other situations where referenced files aren't inlined by Vite and aren't caught by this plugin either.
 I've done very little testing so far, I just wanted to get this out there first.
 - This is my first Vite and first Rollup plugin.
 I have no idea what I'm doing.
 PRs welcome.